Eranholi

-Eranholi is a census town and suburb of Tellicherry City in the state of Kerala, India, and located on Tellichery Mysore highway.
-The nearest town is Chirakkara.
+Eranholi is a census town and Grama Panchayat of Kannur district in the state of Kerala, India,.
+It is located on Tellichery Coorg road and the nearest town is Thalassery.
 Eranholi bridge built across Eranholi river in 1937 which is entry to Tellicherry.The Eranholi Bridge is a significant bridge of TC Road.

 The College of Engineering, Thalassery is located at Kundoormala, a hilly area near Eranholi.

 Demographics

 As of 2011 Census, Eranholi had a population of 25,818.
 Males constitute 45.5% of the population and females 54.5%.
 Eranholi census town has an area of 10.08 sqkm with 6,042 families residing in it.
 The average sex ratio was 1199 higher than state average of 1084.
 Eranholi had an average literacy rate of 98.3%, higher than state average of 94%: male literacy was 98.8%, and female literacy was 97.9%.
 In Eranholi, 8.6% of the population is under 6 years of age.